 We accept first, second and third-year law students and a limited number of undergraduate students.
 All internships must be taken for credit or otherwise be part of an accredited law school or undergraduate college curriculum.

-The internship is located in the historic Georgetown section of Washington, D.C.
+The internship is located in the Dupont Circle section of Washington, D.C.
 Applicants are reviewed on a rolling basis and positions fill up quickly.
 You are encouraged to submit your application early and let us know in your cover letter whether you are applying for fall, spring or summer.